Carlos Peña (Mexican footballer)

-Carlos Alberto Peña Rodríguez (born 29 March 1990), sometimes known as Gullit, is a Mexican professional footballer who plays as a midfielder for UAE First Division League club Al Dhaid SC.
+Carlos Alberto Peña Rodríguez (born 29 March 1990), sometimes known as Gullit, is a Mexican professional footballer who plays as a midfielder.

 Club career

 Pachuca

 Born in Ciudad Victoria, Tamaulipas, Peña graduated from C.F.
-Pachuca's youth categories, and mad his first-team debut on 14 April 2010, coming on as a late substitute in a 2–2 away draw against Cruz Azul.
+Pachuca's youth categories, and made his first-team debut on 14 April 2010, coming on as a late substitute in a 2–2 away draw against Cruz Azul.
 He appeared more regularly in the following campaign, playing 19 matches (13 as a starter).

 León

 In May 2011, Peña joined Ascenso MX side Club León.
 He appeared in 31 matches during his first campaign with Los Panzas Verdes, as the club was promoted from the play-offs.
 In 2013–14 Peña scored 12 goals, as León was crowned champions of both Apertura and Clausura tournaments (the latter by defeating his former club Pachuca).

 Guadalajara

 On 6 December 2015, C.D.
 Guadalajara announced they had signed Peña with a reported transfer fee of US$8 million.
 Peña scored on his official debut against Veracruz on 10 January 2016.
 Despite a slow start to the Clausura 2016 season, Peña scored seven goals in 17 appearances.
 However, he has received criticism for his missed penalties during crucial games.